yevster/weblogic-on-azure/simple/README.md

    * Click OK.
    * On the Summary blade you must see "Validation passed".
 If you don't see this, you must troubleshoot and resolve the reason.
 After you have done so, you can continue.
    * On the Summary blade, click OK.
 On the final screen, click Create.
 * It will take some time for the WebLogic configuration to properly deploy (could be up to an hour).
 Once the deployment completes, in the portal go to 'All resources'.
-Enter `<your suffix>` into the filter box and press enter.
 * Find and click on adminServerVM.
 Copy the DNS name for the virtual machine.
 You should be able to log onto http://`<admin server DNS name>`:7001/console successfully using the credentials above.
 If you are not able to log in, you must troubleshoot and resolve the reason why before continuing.

 ## Cleaning Up